How to Create Vinegar Conditioner

 Reasons to Condition With Vinegar

 Vinegar is free of silicone and all of the other chemicals that are typically found in commercial conditioners and contains a single, all-natural ingredient.
-Additionally, vinegar:
+Additionally, vinegar.
+Other reasons:

 - removes the buildup left behind by other conditioners and hair products

 - seals your hair cuticles, which locks in moisture and leaves your hair looking shiny and smooth